 Pad printing process, also known as tampography or tampo printing, is the process of transferring a 2-D image onto a 3-D part.
 It is an indirect offset (gravure) printing process where a silicon pad picks up ink (image) from an etched plate (also known as cliche) and transfers it onto a 3D object.
 This printing process prints odd-shaped parts such as curved (convex), hollow (concave), cylindrical, spherical, compound angles, textures, etc., which are not possible with traditional printing methods like inkjet.
 This printing process requires printing equipment.
 Printing machines range in style depending on the number of colors and the size of the image.
 Typical applications for this printing method include industrial, automotive, medical, promotional, and textiles.

-To successfully pad print, you will need ink, an ink cup or a doctor blade for open ink well machines, a printing plate (cliche), a silicone pad, and a pad printing machine.
+To successfully pad print, you will need ink, an ink cup, or a doctor blade for open ink well machines, a printing plate (cliche), a silicone pad, and a pad printing machine.

 Lets review the printing steps in detail: